jeliang/2016-11-21-git-intermediate/README.md

 This is an edit from github

-Today we will discuss: conflicts, branches, merging, pull requests, forks, etc.
+Today we will discuss:
+- conflicts
+- branches
+- merging
+- pull requests
+- forks
+- etc...